 COMPLEMENTARY AND ALTERNATIVE THERAPIES

 If you have advanced cancer, consider taking part in a clinical trial of a potential cure.
-It is not likely to save your life, but what is learned might save many lives in the future.
+It is not likely to save your life, but what is learned might help save many lives in the future.

-Finding Medical Information www.hypertext.org/ENGLISH/INFO.html
+Finding Reliable Medical Information http://www.hypertext.org/ENGLISH/INFO.html

 US Too support groups www.ustoo.org/

-Man to Man support groups http://goo.gl/zL48A
+Man to Man support groups http://goo.gl/ylnugA

 Prostate Problems E-Patient Group http://www2.acor.org/listservs/join/115

-National Cancer Institute’s Cancer Information Service http://www.cancer.gov/aboutnci/cis/page1
+NCI’s Cancer Information Service http://www.cancer.gov/aboutnci/cis/page1

 American Cancer Society http://www.cancer.org/cancer/prostatecancer/index